dtolnay/cxx/book/src/attributes.md

 ## namespace

-The top-level cxx::bridge attribute macro takes an optional `namespace` argument to control the C++ namespace into which to emit extern Rust items and the namespace in which to expect to find the extern C++ items.
+The top-level `cxx::bridge` attribute macro takes an optional `namespace` argument to control the C++ namespace into which to emit `extern "Rust"` items and the namespace in which to expect to find the `extern "C++"` items.

 ```rust,noplayground
 #[cxx::bridge(namespace = "path::of::my::company")]